hrawp/buzzline-04-aaron/README.md

 # buzzline-04-aaron

+In this project I will use a given producer which sends JSON data to a Kafka topic.
+This data will flow into a consumer which will look for the highest number of counts of keywords.
+It will log the top 10 keywords and keep updating them.

+I will plot the top 5 to a polling bar chart.
+The bar chart will not show keyword counts.
+Rather the top 5 key words and the average setiment for each key word.

+The big idea is to see the top five keywords and what that keyword has as an average setiment score for the message it was in.

 We can analyze and visualize different types of streaming data as the information arrives.

 The producers don't change from buzzline-03-case - they write the same information to a Kafka topic, except the csv producer for the smart smoker has been modified to not run continuously.
 It will stop after reading all the rows in the CSV file.